-Plastic garbage poisons our oceans, landing in the stomachs of fish before making its way onto our plate – this is just one example of the disastrous environmental consequences of plastic.
-Going plastic-free is as easy as can be.
+Plastic garbage poisons our oceans, landing in the stomachs of fish before making its way onto our plates — this is just one example of the disastrous environmental consequences of plastic.

-Even when it seems that plastic is ubiquitous, we can nevertheless influence its use with our consumer dollar.
+Even when it seems that plastic is ubiquitous, we can influence its use with our behavior.
 Every single one of us has the potential to make a difference in how much and how often we use plastic.

 Step 1: Transporting Goods Plastic-free

-The most common use of plastic on a daily basis for most consumers is the plastic bag.
+The most common use of plastic for most consumers is plastic bags.
 Everyone has seen pictures of plastic bags trapped in roadside trees or forming islands of plastic in the ocean.
-Morocco has already banned the use of plastic bags in supermarkets and certain chains in Germany have also begun removing these polluters from their store shelves as well.
+Morocco has already banned the use of plastic bags in supermarkets, and certain chains in Germany have also begun removing these polluters from their store shelves.

 Everyone has a collection of totes somewhere at home.
 Plant one at work, one in your purse or backpack, one in your trunk, and hang one on the key rack.
 This will ensure that you always have a tote bag handy when you need one and will never have to buy or use a plastic bag at the grocery store again.
 This saves you money and helps the environment.